A culinary journey inspired by southeast asian cuisine

 Born into a family of chefs, Hellrigl was raised in kitchens in Italy and the United States, including New York City where her mother and father owned Palio, an upscale Italian restaurant in Midtown.
 Her father Andreas Hellrigl was a Michelin-starred chef who set her up in a mini chef’s coat in the pastry section of the kitchen – the safest place for small hands.
 When her father passed away, Hellrigl’s mother Maria Pia took over the restaurant.
 Her mother’s resilience taught Hellrigl the importance of perseverance in a tough industry, while the Chefs who her father entrusted with his recipes and techniques taught her integrity in the kitchen.

-Hellrigl was previously Head Chef of Via Umbria and Boulangerie Christophe in Georgetown.
+Under Hellrigl's leadership, Doi Moi has received critical acclaim including a Michelin "Bib Gourmand" rating and inclusion in Washingtonian's 100 Very Best Restaurants of 2019.
+Before becoming Partner & Executive Chef of Doi Moi in March 2018, Hellrigl was previously Executive Chef of former Proof Restaurant and Head Chef of Via Umbria and Boulangerie Christophe in DC.
 Her local experience also includes a stagiaire under Chef Jordan Lloyd of the Bartlett Pear Inn.
 In 2017, Hellrigl founded Johanna’s Table, a unique food and boutique catering business that included XII by Johanna’s Table, a monthly pop-up dinner series held throughout Washington, DC.
+Hellrigl has appeared at a Dinner at the Beard House event in November 2018 and at ChefsFeed Indie Week in April 2019.
+In 2019, she was named one of 32 restaurant stars on the rise by FSR Magazine.

 Inspired by her time spent abroad, Hellrigl expanded Doi Moi’s Vietnamese and Thai roots to encompass new and exciting regional flavors from Cambodia, Indonesia, Malaysia, Myanmar, Singapore and Sri Lanka.
 She introduced a more worldly Southeast Asian cuisine to Doi Moi's menu to pay tribute to the cosmopolitan diversity of DC itself.
-In August, Hellrigl and the Doi Moi team launched Birds Eye Coffee Bar & Eatery, a daytime option open daily for food lovers passing by 14th Street.
-Lastly, as Culinary Director of the Restaurant Group, Hellrigl spends her time overseeing the menu at Proof in Penn Quarter.
+Hellrigl also expanded the menu to include Southeast Asian-inspired sandwiches and breakfast fare for Birds Eye Coffee Bar & Eatery, the daytime cafe inside Doi Moi.